Use llama.cpp from 4D

 $llama.terminate()

-llama-server does not support the /v1/files API so you need to reference the image via a data URI in your chat completion request.
+llama-server supports OCR if you use a model converted to .gguf.
+Q4_K_M is generally considered a best level of quantisation for OCR.
+However, llama-server does not support the /v1/files API so you need to reference the image via a data URI in your chat completion request.

 The API is compatibile with Open AI.